soudeepd/soudeepd.github.io/pages/teach.md

 ### <a name="iimb"></a>At IIM Bangalore

-Below is a list of courses I have taught in the degree-granting programs at my current institute.
+Below is a list of courses I am teaching currently/regularly in the degree-granting programs at my current institute.
 I also teach a few sessions in the executive education programs.
 [Feel free to reach out](mailto:soudeep@iimb.ac.in) if you want to know more about those courses.

+* (Upcoming) Jun 2024 to Sep 2024: PhD Term 4 - Advanced Statistical Methods and Computing.
+This is a core course for PhD students in the Decision Sciences area.
+The course provides a broad and rigorous introduction to Bayesian methods, graph theory, probabilistic reasoning and decision making in uncertain environments.
+Special emphasis is given on various computing techniques in Bayesian methods and dynamic Bayesian networks.

 * (Upcoming) Jun 2024 to Sep 2024: PGP Term 1 - Decision Sciences 1.
 This course is aimed towards MBA students and is a core course in their curriculum.
 The course is oriented towards application rather than theoretical aspects.
 It is designed to enable students to conduct data analytics through statistical methods and make data driven inference as well as to help them develop understanding of the methodology, the assumptions made in the process, so as to be able to tweak them, depending on ground realities.
 [Send an email](mailto:soudeep@iimb.ac.in) if you want more information.